run-ai/docs/docs/admin/integration/clearml.md

 kubectl get pod -n runai-clearml
 ```

-You should see a ClearML agent running inside the Run:AI namespace.
+You should see a ClearML agent running inside the Run:ai namespace.

 ### Running an Experiment

 * Using the ClearML interface create an experiment and enqueue it to the `runai-clearml` queue.
-* Go to the Run:AI user interface.
+* Go to the Run:ai user interface.
 Under `Jobs` see that the job was created.